 You can also find additional general information about geriatric care mangers at the NAPGCM's website.

-Come Back Early Today: A Story of Love, Alzheimer’s and Joy.
+Marie Marley, a caregiver for her delightfully colorful Romanian soul mate, later wrote an award-winning book, Come Back Early Today: A Story of Love, Alzheimer’s and Joy.
 It narrates their 30-year love story and also illustrates her solutions to 14 issues Alzheimer’s caregivers face - everything from diagnosis and difficult behaviors to nursing home and hospice care.
 Marie is a grant writer at the American Academy of Family Physicians.

 - Why Do Alzheimer's Caregivers Torture Themselves?